ErpNetDocs/info/features/ui-ux-features/app-centric-navigation-in-web-client.md

 # App-Centric Navigation in @@name Web Client

-## Working inside complex business areas
+## Working into complex business areas

 In modern ERP systems, switching between business areas is only half of the challenge.
 The other half is staying oriented **once you are inside an application** - knowing where to go next, what is available, and what matters right now.

 @@name’s Web Client addresses this with an **app-centric navigation model**.
-After an application is selected (via the App Bar), a second navigation layer helps you move **inside that application** in a structured, predictable way.
+After an application is selected (via the App Bar), a second navigation layer helps you move **within that application** in a structured, predictable way.

 This second layer is the **App-Centric Navigation Panel**.